How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Introduction

-\xhdr{Stopping rules for a single HIT.} We consider obtaining a high-quality answer for a single HIT.
+\xhdr{2.
+Adaptive stopping rule algorithms.} We consider obtaining a high-quality answer for a single HIT.
 We investigate a natural \emph{adaptive} approach in which the platform adaptively decides how many workers to use before stopping and choosing the answer.
 The core algorithmic question here is how to design a \emph{stopping rule}: an algorithm that at each round decides whether to stop or to ask one more worker.
 An obvious quality-cost trade-off is that using more workers naturally increases both costs and quality.
 In view of our empirical observation, we do not optimize for a particular difficulty level, but instead design \emph{robust} algorithms that provide a competitive cost-quality trade-off for the entire range of difficulty.

 As a baseline, we consider a scenario where workers are ``anonymous'', in the sense that the stopping rule cannot tell them apart.
-We design and analyze a simple stopping rule for this scenario, and optimize its parameters using a realistic simulated workload.
+We design and analyze a simple stopping rule algorithm for this scenario, and optimize its parameters.

 As workers vary in skill and expertise, one can assign quality scores to workers based on their past performance (typically, as measured on gold HITs).
 We investigate how these quality scores can help in building better stopping rules.
 While an obvious approach is to assign a fixed ``voting weight'' to each worker depending on the quality score, we find that more nuanced approaches perform even better.
 Given our empirical observations, we would like to utilize all workers for easy tasks, while giving more weight to better workers on harder tasks.
 As the task difficulty is not known a priori, we use the stopping time as a proxy: we start out believing that the task is easy, and change the belief in the ``harder'' direction over time as we ask more workers.
+We design a new adaptive strogging rule algorithm optimized for this setting.
 We conduct simulations based on the real workload, and conclude that this approach performs better than the ``fixed-weight'' approach.